Grabot/age_of_gold_mobile/README.md

 #### Apple

-0. Make sure you have an app id created on https://appstoreconnect.apple.com/.
-To be sure you can upload an initial placeholder app to the store to ensure that it is all correct.
 1. Go to https://developer.apple.com/account/resources/identifiers/list/serviceId
 2. Select App ID of the app you want to use
 4. Select Sign in with Apple